My best advice for China is always take out comprehensive travel insurance.

 If you want basic coverage and limited benefits, you can choose a limited plan with VisitorsCoverage.
 This is also known as a fixed benefit plan.

-Just keep in mind that the cheapest plan may not include things like COVID-19 treatment or pre-existing conditions.
+Just keep in mind that the cheapest plan may not include things like pre-existing conditions.

 Whenever I travel to China, I take out comprehensive insurance and I’m relatively fit and healthy.
 I never scrimp and save when it comes to my health.